jouellnyc/ESP32-petfinder/README.md

 Uses the Pet Finder API - https://www.petfinder.com/developers/v2/docs/

 ## Why?
 Guilt.
 Mostly.
 Get the pet you deserve!
+Do you have someone on the fence about a pet?
+Setup the Petfinder for that final push.

 ## Requirements
 - esp32